 - Are you using the best packages for your products (e.g. boxes, padded mailers, envelopes)?

-You'd be surprised at the number of packaging options available.
-There's been a lot of innovation in the packaging industry, including sustainable options that use water-soluble materials and 3D printing technology.
+With the recent innovation in the packaging industry, there are many sustainable options available such as those that use water-soluble materials and 3D printing technology.

-Also, if you use a pick-pack-ship system, consider switching to a different pick method — like piece picking or zone picking — to optimize your packing efficiency.
+If using a pick-pack-ship system, optimize your packing efficiency by switching to a different pick method like piece picking or zone picking.

 Use the correct packaging size

 When you send your customers their orders in packages that are too large, you're wasting packaging materials and space on your delivery trucks.
 Instead, try to ship orders in the smallest packaging size that will still keep the items inside safe and secure.

 If your company often has to pack products in packages that are too large, consider purchasing more package options.
 It’s important to have several standard packaging options that work well for your most popular products.
 This will save you money in the long run.

 The cost savings potential of choosing the correct packaging sizes may surprise you.
 By reducing the packaging size on a single sofa, IKEA was able to save over a million dollars every year.
 Unused space in your packages means money wasted on infill and packaging materials.
 Making small changes to the packaging sizes is a great way to optimize your shipping costs.